flatsiedatsie/Mi_Flower_mate_plugin/README.md

 This plugin builds on the work by Daniel Matuschek, who created a great library for the Flower Mate devices.<br/>
 https://pypi.python.org/pypi/miflora

-It also builds onthe original domoticz script created by Tristan:<br/>
+It also builds on the original domoticz script created by Tristan:<br/>
 https://github.com/Tristan79/miflora